September 11 and 12, 2019 - Two Day Workshop

 Mr Bath will review these interactions in detail and discuss potential solutions together with assembly guidelines and best practices for improved manufacturing yield and reliability.

-Part 3: Backward and forward compatibility assembly and reliability and low silver and higher reliability lead-free solder alloys used in electronics manufacturing
+Part 3: Backward and forward compatibility assembly and reliability, low silver and higher reliability lead-free solder alloys used in electronics manufacturing

-Mr Bath will discuss backward compatibility and forward compatibility assembly and reliability and lead-free low silver solder alloys and emerging trends for high reliability lead-free alloys.
+Mr Bath will discuss backward and forward compatibility assembly and reliability, lead-free low silver solder alloys and emerging trends for high reliability lead-free alloys.

 - Process Challenges

 - Assembly Guidelines

 With the introduction of lead-free electronics manufacturing, many new issues arose including mixing of tin-lead paste with lead-free components including BGAs and the use of lead-free high silver containing solder paste with low silver lead-free BGA components.